x3nu/CLItxties/README.md

       -e editor use a different editor instead of the default nano(1) -f file   get the content from a file
       -h        print this usage and exit
-      -i        enter the content, the url and the edit code interactively -r        use a randomly generated url
+      -i        enter the content, the URL and the edit code interactively -r        use a randomly generated URL
       -s        take input from the stdin

 ## Examples

-* Enter the content, the custom url and the edit code interactivly:
+* Enter the content, the custom URL and the edit code interactively:

         ./CLItxties.sh -i

-* Post a content from a file to a random url interactively:
+* Post a content from a file to a random URL interactively:

         ./CLItxties.sh -i -f file.txt -r